• Skip to main content

 Cookie Dough

-• Weigh or measure the flour and baking powder into a bowl and run a whisk through to blend.
+• Weigh or measure the flour, baking powder, nutmeg, cinnamon, and salt into a bowl, running a whisk through to blend.
 In a separate bowl, weigh or measure the white and light brown sugars and set that aside.
 Weigh or measure the oats and set them aside.

-• In a stand or hand-held mixer, blend the sugars and the butter until it is incorporated.
-I usually mix on medium speed for 3 to 4 minutes.
-Add the one egg, one egg yolk, and the vanilla extract mixing till blended.
-Turn the mixer down and add the flour mixture for about a minute or two, just until the flour is incorporated.
-At this point, I scrape down the sides and across the bottom.
+• I scrape down the sides and across the bottom.
 Add the oats, caramel chips, and chopped pecans.
 The batter will be very thick, but you want to get as much mixed as you can with the mixer.
 You may have to incorporate some by hand if it is too much for your mixer.
 Cover lightly and refrigerate for 30 minutes.

 • Preheat the oven and line two cookie sheet pans with parchment paper setting them aside.
-Taking a medium-size cookie scooper add 12 scoops to a cookie sheet pan.
-Do not flatten you need this mound—Bake at 325° for 13-15 minutes.
-At 13 minutes, I check the cookies; if you touch the top of the cookies, they will be very soft, and if they are golden light brown around the bottom, pull them out of the oven.
+Taking a medium-sized cookie scooper, add 12 scoops to a cookie sheet pan.
+Do not flatten; you need this mound—Bake at 350°F (175°C or 180°C) for 11-13 minutes.
+At 11 minutes, I check the cookies; if you touch the top of the cookies, they will be very soft, and if they are a light golden brown around the bottom edges, pull them out of the oven.
 Leave them on the cookie pans for 5 minutes before moving them to a cooling rack.
-They will start to flatten out.
-These cookies, when completely cooled, will become a solid cookie from the oats.

 Notes